 Pour the batter into the prepared pan, spreading it to the edges.

 Bake the brownies for 33 to 38 minutes, until the top is set; and a cake tester or toothpick inserted in the center comes out clean or nearly so, with perhaps a few wet crumbs, or a tiny touch of chocolate at the tip of the tester.

 Remove from the oven and cool for about 15 minutes before cutting.
 Once the brownies are cool, cover tightly with plastic.

-PJ Fiala has over 20 published books and is carving her own unique niche in the romance genre, with authentic characters and dramatic storylines, often derived from her unique experiences.
+PJ Fiala has published dozens of books and is carving her own unique niche in the romance genre, with authentic characters and dramatic storylines, often derived from her unique experiences.

 She is currently working several projects, all at the same time.
-Join her Road Queens, and be involved in new releases, monthly giveaways and more.
-If you want to receive ARC’s, and special giveaways just for her ARC readers, sign up for her newsletter below.
+Join her Road Queens reader group, and be involved in new releases, monthly giveaways and more.
+If you want to receive ARC’s, and special giveaways just for her ARC readers, sign up for her newsletter below